muthiahsm/auto_song_download/README.txt

 step 2:

-add addition packages once installation completed by executing following command in command prompt.
-Alternate you can use easy_install
+once the python installation completed,executing following command in command prompt helps to install additional packages.
+Alternate: you can use "easy_install"

 pip install selenium
 pip install urllib3